hacker-swat/http-server-script/README.md

 ### Installation
 1. Clone this repository
-2. Add the script directory to the system's PATH environment variable to run the script from any directory
+2. Run install.sh to add the script to the PATH.
 3. Run the script with the desired arguments

 ### Usage